stephaneVercouillieBMID/slate/source/workingVersion.html.md

 <a name id="Onboarding"></a>
 # 2. Registering

-Before your application can use integrate the itsme(r) OpenID implementation, you must set up a project in the [itsme(r) B2B portal](https://brand.belgianmobileid.be/d/CX5YsAKEmVI7) to obtain credentials, set a redirect URI, and customize the branding information that the Users see on the user-consent screen (e.g.: WYSIWYS screen) in the itsme® app.
+Before your application can integrate the itsme(r) OpenID implementation, you must set up a project in the [itsme(r) B2B portal](https://brand.belgianmobileid.be/d/CX5YsAKEmVI7) to obtain credentials, set a redirect URI, and customize the branding information that the Users see on the user-consent screen (e.g.: WYSIWYS screen) in the itsme® app.

 Once your project is created, you will receive:
 - Your Partner Code, which corresponds to the OpenID `client_id`